Updated: Jul 24

 How do we, collectively digest these events?
 In that moment, I was lucky to have my friend by my side, otherwise, I could have added another layer of contraction and freezing on top of all those things that have been too much for me to feel.
 Seeking comfort in my friend was not my usual reaction.
 I chose this in order to prevent myself from entering my automatic and “normal” reaction of shutting down when something is too much.
 Yet, as a member of the assistants' team, I was there to support and contain the other participants so, after the first shock, I concentrated on my feet and my breath - as I have learned, to regulate myself - and thus managed to stay open to what was being spoken while, at the same time, attending to what was going on in the hall.

 Knowing there is so much more; knowing what I know... stories of torture and horrible crimes in my own country which only a few dare to speak about or listen to; how do we live our “normal” lives?
 How do we live with this knowledge?
 How much energy does it take from us to suppress what is too much to feel?
-How do we live without acknowledging so many things which we even carry imprinted in our genes?
+How do we live without acknowledging so many things we carry imprinted in our genes?
 A big part of the answer was standing there right in front of our eyes.
-Mother and daughter talking about being and surviving, feeling and not being able to feel, silencing and speaking out, struggling for connection and meaning, carrying their message into a world endangered of forgetting the sacredness of life and continuously repeating stories of discrimination, torture, and genocides.
+Mother and daughter talking about being and surviving, feeling and not being able to feel, silencing and speaking out, struggling for connection and meaning, carrying their message into a world endangered of forgetting the sacredness of life, and continuously repeating stories of discrimination, torture, and genocides.
 There were we, hundreds of witnesses with our hearts wide open and a prayer in our souls.